Kastobi/ci_ms2_aggregator/README.md

 Readme was observed on GitHub.
 All links were clicked.

 ## Deployment

 The relevant files for deployment of the project are
+    - index.html
+    - 404.html (for custom 404 error page, optional)
+    - specrunner.html (for automated tests on loading, optional)
+    - assets/css folder
+    - assets/images folder (for favicon, optional, but will return console error if omitted)
+    - assets/js folder

 The easiest way (but not the tiniest in terms of filesize - the download includes the development gitpod files) is to click on "Code" on the top of this page (top right above the file list) and on "Download zip".